Accreditation Resources and Directories of Programs

 Standards for initial pre-accreditation of new professional optometric degree programs

 Standards for professional optometric degree programs seeking preliminary approval preaccreditation status (effective Jan.
-1, 2019).
+1, 2019, updated March 2023).
 These standards are for use by newly developing, professional optometric degree programs during the Stage Two Applicant Phase, as outlined in the ACOE Policy and Procedure Manual.
-Use of these standards is mandatory for all programs being evaluated on or after Jan.
-1, 2019.

 - How should we publish graduation and attrition rates, NBEO data and ultimate passage rates on our website?
 The program is required to publish current and reliable data on its website.
 While there may be other ways to present the data, the following charts show how this data could be presented: